-Like all the sculptures on this trail it was installed in the mid-late 1980s during the building of the western expansion.
+Like all the sculptures on this trail, the mid-late 1980s saw its installed during the building of the western expansion.

 The blurb we used on the walk describes the sculpture as inviting the observer to transport themselves into the future and view it as an archeological artefact from the 20th century.
 Which of course is somewhat the reality for it now …

 Located on one of the many superb big green spaces that West Swindon features, it’s quite easy to forget that one is in the middle of a big conurbation.
 It needs little imagination to see the artist’s intention for the sculpture as a relic of a long gone civilization.